 What is FUSE?

 The Forum for Undergraduate Student Editors is an organization run by students and their faculty advisers that strives to cultivate a diverse and ever growing community of undergraduate students, faculty, and university partners for the purpose of collaboration, conversation, and education.
 Through conferences, caucuses, reviews and interviews, the Forum for Undergraduate Student Editors hopes to create a collective of voices and a rich rhetoric among undergraduate literary journals.
 In other words, we seek to be a support system for undergraduate literary writing and are constantly looking for new and innovative ways to serve our constituents.

 Below is a sample of the constitution used by FUSE Chapters.

 How do we become a member and why should we?

-It's wonderfully easy to become a member!
-Simply send us an email through our "contact us" button at the bottom of any page stating that you would like to become a member and we will get in contact with you about your next steps and assist in the creation of you chapter.
-Membership is a paid subscription but gives 2 students free admission to our following conference as well as the opportunity to write reviews and interviews for the FUSE website.
-Students from member organizations may also be considered and advertised to about certain internships hosted by FUSE available to students often regardless of location.
-To top it all off, there is a special banner on the front page that advertises FUSE member affiliated journals as well as a separate easy to access directory just for member organizations.
+It's easy to become a member!
+Simply send us an email through our "contact us" button at the bottom of any page stating that you would like to become a member, and we will get in contact with you about your next steps and assist in the creation of you chapter.
+Membership is a paid, annual subscription that gives two students free admission to that year's conference as well as the opportunity to write reviews and interviews for the FUSE website.
+Students from member organizations may also be considered and advertised to about internships hosted by FUSE, available to students regardless of location.
+To top it all off, there is a banner on the front page that advertises FUSE member affiliated journals as well as a separate, easy-to-access directory just for member organizations.

 Some more basic information on starting a FUSE chapter at your college or university can be found here.